-Simon has represented clients in major cases before all the New Zealand Courts over the last 29 years.
-This has included a large number of appearances before the Supreme Court and Court of Appeal.
+Simon has represented clients in major cases before all the New Zealand Courts over three decades.
+This has included a large number of appearances before the Court of Appeal and Supreme Court.
 Simon’s approach to litigation is focussed on effective solutions which advance and protect the interests of his clients.
 He is committed to clear communication with his clients at every stage of their case.

 Simon initially practised as a general practitioner gaining extensive experience in residential and commercial property transactions and business sales and purchases, in addition to litigation.
 This extensive and broad-based background has played a large part in his litigation successes.
 It adds a layer of depth to his ability to assist in the resolution of disputes arising in the context of commercial and residential transactions and relationship property disputes.

 Simon has links with a large number of experts in fields such as accounting, engineering, building, taxation, private investigation and forensic science.
 Consequently, he is able to engage these experts to assist his client in any case he is involved with.

 Simon continues to represent both plaintiffs and defendants in commercial, insolvency and civil litigation.
 Examples of his experience in commercial/civil litigation are:

 - Corbans Viticulture Limited v Waihopai Valley Management Limited & Ors (HC Blenheim CIV 2010-406-000046, 2010-2016) - breach of contract / unjust enrichment / negligence / quantification of loss.